Scientific Name

 Aloes can live long and thrive with very little care.
 These plants are great for beginners.

-When growing Aloes indoors, place your plants near a southern or southwest-facing window that gets plenty of bright, indirect light.
+When growing Aloes indoors, place your plants near a southern or southwest-facing window with plenty of bright, indirect light.
 To keep your Aloes looking green, avoid exposing them to direct sun, which can cause leaves to brown.
 Rotate the pots once or twice a week to receive equal lighting for all sides of the plants.
 Rotating your Aloe also helps balance out the look of the plant, as leaves tend to grow toward the sunlight.

 Outdoors provide light shade, especially during the hottest parts of the day.
 An excellent spot for growing Aloe outdoors is on a covered patio or porch.

-Plant Aloes in a well-drained soil specially formulated for cacti and other succulents or make your soil mix.
+Plant Aloes in well-drained soil specially formulated for cacti and other succulents, or make your soil mix.
 Drainage is essential because too much moisture around roots can cause root rot.

 These succulents need regular watering but are very tolerant of drought conditions for short periods.
 Water deeply, but only when the soil is completely dry.
 Cut back on watering during the winter months.
 Overwatering is the top reason Aloe plants die.
 Do not let water stand in the rosettes.